YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## System Colors

-System colors are spectral colors that are reserved for situations that deviate outside of the existing sets.
+System colors are spectral colors that are reserved for one-off situations where a specific color is needed.

 <div class="grid grid-cols-3 leading-6 gap-18">
   <div class="p-12 radius-sm text-white font-xs font-bold bg-red">